 Dr. Kiawana Kennedy is a native of Atlanta, Georgia and has proudly served the students of metro Atlanta and surrounding areas for more than 27 years.
 Dr. Kennedy’s educational accomplishments include a Bachelor of Science in Middle Grades Education from West Georgia College.
 She continued her education and earned her Master and Specialist Degrees in Administration and Supervision.
 In 2000, Dr. Kennedy graduated from the University of Georgia where she earned a Doctorate of Educational Leadership Degree and later received her Gifted Endorsement from Metro RESA.
-Dr. Kennedy participated in the SUPES Academy as well as the Georgia School Superintendents Association District Office Professional Development Program to continue to enhance her professional learning experiences.
+Dr. Kennedy has participated in a Superintendent Preparatory Program as well as the Georgia School Superintendents Association District Office Professional Development Program to continue to enhance her professional learning experiences.

 The roles in which she has honed her craft by ensuring quality learning for all include serving as an elementary and middle school teacher, an assistant principal at the middle school level, and principal of multiple levels.
 During her tenure as principal, numerous accomplishments were achieved including six grant awards, Platinum Award for Greatest Student Gains on the CRCT awarded by the state of Georgia, five Title 1 Distinguished School Awards from the state of Georgia, and a School Bell award from Georgia Association of Elementary Principals.

 Dr. Kennedy is a strong advocate for all students and has continued her passion through service in several district level positions including Director of Curriculum and Instruction as well as Chief Operating Officer for the City Schools of Decatur.
 She served as Assistant Superintendent for Griffin-Spalding County School System prior to her current role as Deputy Superintendent.